sghpjuikit/player/README.md

 	Multiple units are supported when possible, e.g., using 2000ms or 2s has the same effect.
 	This is all supported in application settings or in table filter queries.
 - validation: Designed to eliminate input errors by preventing user to input incorrect data.
 	Warning icons signal incorrect input.
-Really helps with writing regular exressions.
+Really helps with writing regular expressions.
-- defaults: Every settings has a default value you can revert to easily.
+- defaults: Every setting has a default value you can revert to.
 - shortcuts: Quick & easy control over the application anytime.
 - smart ui: Notifications that can be closed when they get in the way or keep being open when mouse hovers over.
 	Throw notifications manually or put whole widgets in it.
 Tables or docked window that monitor user activity.
-	Clickless ui reacting on mouse hover rather than click.
+	Click-less ui reacting on mouse hover rather than click.

 ### More